cvlvxi/vcgs_forum/script/script.md

 If you take a look at my breakdown...
 Buying 2 cups of coffee a day can get a little pricey...
 But I have a solution: Home made coffee...
-With this strategy i'll be saving millions.
+With this strategy i'll be saving lots of money!

 I have been grateful to be constantly learn new things in this field with the assistance of my much loved feline companion...